PerfectFit-project/virtual_coach_useful_activities/README.md

 Check the file frontend/static/css/style.css to adapt the styling of the frontend:
    - .chats defines the chat area within the window in fullscreen mode.
 I tuned the height and width of this.
-   - .chat_header_title defines the chat header title.
-I set the color to #f7f7f7 so that the title is not visible in fullscreen mode.
-Change the margin-left to align the title to the center.

 The files in frontend/static/img are used to display the chatbot and the user inside the chat, as well as to display the chatbot when the chat is still closed at the start.

-You can use "\n" in your utterances in domain.yml to split an utterance into two separate messages.
+You can use "\n" in your utterances in domain.yml to display an utterance as two (or more) separate messages.
+These are not treated as separate messages though when it comes to displaying the typing symbol.

 ## License